 Campylobacter is the most common cause of infectious bacterial enteritis (food poisoning) worldwide.
-There are two species which cause human disease; Campylobacter jejuni accounts for over 90% with Campylobacter colimaking up the remainder.
-There has been increasing international concern at the rising incidence of Campylobacter infection worldwide, which displays a marked seasonality, peaking in late spring and early summer.
-This may be due to changes in the shedding/colonisation of Campylobacter jejuni by the natural hosts and changes in human behaviour such as BBQs and swimming in non-disinfected waters, e.g. streams, leading to increased risk of exposure to Campylobacter.
+There are two species which cause human disease and Campylobacter jejuni accounts for over 90% of infections causing disease and Campylobacter coli making up the remainder.
+There has been increasing international concern at the rising incidence of Campylobacter infection worldwide.

+Campylobacter infection displays marked seasonality, peaking in late spring and early summer.
+This may be due to changes in the shedding/colonisation of Campylobacter jejuni by the natural hosts and changes in human behaviour such as BBQs and swimming in non-disinfected waters, e.g. streams, which can lead to increased risk of exposure to Campylobacter.
 Both species of Campylobacter are found in the intestinal tract of a wide variety of wild or domesticated animals which show no sign of disease.
-In poultry they multiply in the hindgut.
+In poultry, they multiply in the hindgut.

 Campylobacter infections are considered to be mainly food borne diseases in which foods of animal origin play an important role.
 Besides the food-related cases, close contact with pet animals and activities related to recreational waters contribute to the large number of human illnesses each year.
-Epidemiological studies have revealed an association of sporadic Campylobacter infection with consumption of undercooked chicken and dairy products as the primary foods associated with illness among older children (>5 years) and adults in Australia; contact with puppies and pet chickens was also a significant risk factor.
+Epidemiological studies have revealed an association of sporadic Campylobacter infection with consumption of undercooked chicken and dairy products as the primary foods associated with illness among older children (>5 years) and adults in Australia.
+Contact with puppies and pet chickens was also a significant risk factor.
 Large outbreaks of Campylobacteriosis are relatively rare, but implicated sources have been raw milk and untreated surface water.
 The majority of Campylobacter infections are sporadic single cases or small family outbreaks and the sources are rarely identified since often the suspected food has been consumed or is no longer available.

 The contamination of poultry originates in primary production.
 Studies have identified widespread animal and environmental sources of Campylobacter in the farming area, including: